January 20-22, 2020

 Click for a Map to Jekyll Club.
 The nearest airport is in Brunswick (approx 30 min).
 Airports within 90 minutes or so include Jacksonville and Savannah.
 Atlanta, likely the least expensive by air, is about 4.5 hours by rental car.
 We are working on some shuttle and/or shared rides as well.
 Contact Chuck Hunsaker for more info and he will keep in touch: 706-464-1142

 Now, don’t just put this on your calendar.
 Get this on everyone’s calendar.
-The “welcome mat” is out and “we will leave the light on for you.”Register for the Conference here…
+The “welcome mat” is out and “we will leave the light on for you.”Register for the Conference, find speaker info and schedule here…

 Chuck Hunsaker, SEC LCMC Fellowship